ArtDemocrat/MEV-Theft-Loss-Report/README.md

 ## Systematic Loss Analysis
 Once that we confirmed that RP validators stand on a level playing field with non-RP validators, we proceed to analyze cases of revenue loss within the RP protocol.
 In order to analyze MEV loss cases we define 2 types of revenue losses for the RP protocol:
 1. **MEV Theft**: the fee recipient for a block (according to either the relay's payload if mev_reward is present, or the Beacon chain otherwise) was incorrect.
 This happens when the fee recipient is not set to either the smoothing pool ("SP") if a node is opted-in the SP, or the node's fee recipient otherwise.
-2. **Neglected Revenue**: the node propsoes a vanilla block, losing profits against a scenario where an MEV-boost-optimized block (with traditionally higher MEV rewards) could have been proposed.
+2. **Neglected Revenue**: the node proposes a vanilla block, losing profits against a scenario where an MEV-boost-optimized block (with traditionally higher MEV rewards) could have been proposed.

 ### MEV Theft
 [Analysis Script](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/generate_mevreward_theft)
 [Analysis Script - Details](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/generate_mevtheft_details)

-As explained in the **"Consinstency Check - Global Conclusion"** section of this report, in the time between the grace period ended, and until slot 8,500,000-1, 85,996 blocks were proposed by RP validators.
+As explained in the **"Consinstency Check - Global Conclusion"** section of this report, in the time between the grace period ended, and until slot 8,499,999, 85,996 blocks were proposed by RP validators.
 In this section we analyze whether a RP validator behaved honestly by sending MEV rewards to the correct fee recipients defined by the protocol.

 First we begin by plotting the MEV rewards of each slot where we deemed the fee recepient for a proposed block as incorrect.
-During the analyzed timeframe, 51 cases of MEV Theft ocurred.
+During the analyzed timeframe, 51 cases of MEV Theft ocurred (vs. 17 such cases identified [in the initial MEV Theft report](https://github.com/xrchz/rockettheft/blob/main/README.md#current-losses) 6 months ago).
 If we analyze these cases we can see that the smoothing pool is slightly more affected (39 theft cases) vs non-opt-in validators (12 theft cases).
-This derived in a total loss of 6.29 ETH for the rocketpool protocol, split as shown below:
+This derived in a total loss of 6.29 ETH for the rocketpool protocol ((vs. 2.11 ETH identified [in the initial report](https://github.com/xrchz/rockettheft/blob/main/README.md#current-losses)), split as shown below:

 * Total number of rows being plotted between 0.001 ETH and 1000 ETH: 51
 * Number of 'In Smoothing Pool: TRUE' datapoints: 39